Why Is a Goods Supply Agreement Important?

 Under the laws of the Islamic Republic of Iran, registering significant commercial agreements with competent authorities may strengthen their evidentiary value and enforcement potential.
 Although the Civil Code recognizes freedom of contract, certain agreements, particularly those involving high-value or sensitive goods, may benefit from registration with the Organization for Registration of Deeds and Properties or other relevant bodies, depending on the nature of the transaction.

-Registration not only supports the formality of the agreement but may also serve as strong evidence in court or other dispute-resolution forums.
-In addition, agreements documented through commercial instruments, such as promissory notes or cheques, are subject to specific legal requirements that must be observed.
+Registration not only supports the agreement’s formality but may also serve as strong evidence in court or other dispute-resolution forums.
+In addition, agreements documented by commercial instruments, such as promissory notes or cheques, are subject to specific legal requirements.
 Overall, registration can provide businesses with greater confidence that their rights are formally recognized and legally defensible.

 Force Majeure and Its Effect on Contractual Obligations